 - Slowly whisk the milk mixture into the flour to make a batter and don’t worry if there are some lumps.

-- Cook the waffles according to your waffles maker instructions until all the waffle batter is is finished and set aside somewhere warm.
+- Cook the waffles according to your waffle maker's instructions until all the waffle batter is finished and set aside somewhere warm.

-- To make the maple pineapple – heat the butter in a pot and add the frozen pineapple, allow ice to melt, and leave simmering with the pan open, for a couple of mins.
-Stir in the maple syrup and cook for about 1 min until the pineapple is well coated.
+- To make the maple pineapple – heat the butter in a pot and add the frozen pineapple, allow ice to melt, and leave simmering with the pan open, for a couple of minutes.
+Stir in the maple syrup and cook for about 1 minute until the pineapple is well coated.
 Switch off the heat.

 - Serve the buckwheat waffles topped with the maple pineapple.